Features and benefits

 A range of instrument accessories supports preparation of samples on microscope slides, in wet suspensions or on filters, extending the capability of the Morphologi 4-ID beyond the characterization of dry sample dispersions.
 Each accessory fits directly into the automated stage area and is easily selectable in the Morphologi software.

-‘Sandwiching’ a few μL of a particulate suspension between a microscope slide and a cover slip is a traditional method of sample preparation for microscopy.
-Samples are presented in this form using either the 2-slide or 4-slide holder.
-The 4-slide holder is supplied with each instrument, and the 2-slide holder can be purchased as an optional extra.
+‘Sandwiching’ a few μL of a suspension of smaller particles between a microscope slide and a cover slip is a traditional method of sample preparation for microscopy.
+Samples are presented in this form to the Morphologi G3-ID using either the 2-slide or 4-slide holder.
+Slides suitable for chemical identification applications are available.

 Fused silica filters are designed to enable the analysis of filtered samples containing low-contrast particles, such as protein aggregates or contaminant particles.
 The fused silica filters are housed in a support for ease of handling, and are presented to the Morphologi in the fused silica holder, which can hold up to 2 filters.